 Let us now leave 5th century B.C.
 Athens, Greece and take a trip back in time 1600 years to the city of Ur in Mesopotamia.
 A distance of 1400 miles separates the two cities.
 We leave the mild Mediterranean climate and the sophisticated life of the Athenians with their stately marble temples and travel to […]

-St. Paul’s Encounter with the Areopagus “What does Jerusalem have to do with Athens? -Tertullian, Church Father (circa.
-155-220) After his 51 A.D. encounter with the Greek philosophers at the Areopagus, the Apostle Paul would probably have answered the above question with, “Not much.”
+“What does Jerusalem have to do with Athens? -Tertullian, Church Father (155A.D.-220A.D.)
+After his 51 A.D. encounter with the Greek philosophers at the Areopagus, the Apostle Paul would probably have answered the above question with, “Not much.”
 Up until this time, Hebrew faith and Greek philosophy had been developing on parallel paths.
 It seems as […]